 1968 — The first OBD computer system with scanning capability was introduced by Volkswagen.

-1978 — Datsun introduced a simple OBD system with limited non-standardized capabilities.
+1978 — Datsun introduced a simple OBD system with limited non-standardised capabilities.

-1979 — The Society of Automotive Engineers (SAE) recommends a standardized diagnostic connector and set of diagnostic test signals.
+1979 — The Society of Automotive Engineers (SAE) recommends a standardised diagnostic connector and set of diagnostic test signals.

 1980 — GM introduced a proprietary interface and protocol capable of providing engine diagnostics through an RS-232 interface or more simply, by flashing the Check Engine Light.

-1988 — Standardization of on-board diagnostics came in the late 1980s after the 1988 SAE recommendation that called for a standard connector and set of diagnostics.
+1988 — Standardisation of on-board diagnostics came in the late 1980s after the 1988 SAE recommendation that called for a standard connector and set of diagnostics.

 1991 — The state of California required all vehicles to have some form of basic on-board diagnostics.
 This is referred to as OBD I.